Frequently Asked Questions

 Click a question to jump to the answer

-1. Who has authority to place me in State Active duty?
+1. Who has authority to place me in State Active Duty?

 2. Will I be in federal status when activated into State Active Duty?